Rhubarb Mutterings

 Unlike the cauliflowers of its doppleganger veg.

-And then there’s the invader,
+And then there’s the invader –

-The mutant, spiky, giant kind
+The mutant, spiky, giant kind –

-Whose leaves atop are rhubarb but beneath are sharply-spined.
+Whose leaves atop are rhubarb, but beneath are sharply-spined.

 They aren’t at all related,

-These three have never shared a bed,
+When these three have never shared a bed,

 It’s just the way plants get when they get big and broad and red.